-In conjunction with the closing of our initial public offering, we established a new omnibus plan, or the 2017 Plan, with the purpose of advancing the interests of our shareholders by enhancing our ability to attract, retain and motivate individuals who are expected to make important contributions to us.
+In conjunction with the closing of our initial public offering, we established a new omnibus plan, the 2017 Long Term Incentive Plan, or the 2017 Plan, with the purpose of advancing the interests of our shareholders by enhancing our ability to attract, retain and motivate individuals who are expected to make important contributions to us.
 The 2017 Plan governs issuances of equity incentive awards from and after the closing of our initial public offering.
-The initial maximum number of ordinary shares available for issuance under equity incentive awards granted pursuant to the 2017 Plan equals 2,341,097 ordinary shares.
-On January 1, 2021 and on January 1 of each calendar year thereafter, an additional number of shares equal to 4% of the total outstanding ordinary shares on December 31 of the immediately preceding year (or any lower number of shares as determined by the board of directors) will become available for issuance under equity incentive awards granted pursuant to the 2017 Plan.
+The initial maximum number of ordinary shares available for issuance under equity incentive awards granted pursuant to the 2017 Plan initially equaled 2,341,097 ordinary shares.
+On January 1, 2021 and on January 1 of each calendar year thereafter, an additional number of shares equal to 4% of the total outstanding ordinary shares on December 31 of the immediately preceding year (or any lower number of shares as determined by the Board of Directors) will become available for issuance under equity incentive awards granted pursuant to the 2017 Plan.